 We recycle as much as possible and ask that all our visitors help us; there are two recycling points on the park; we recycle paper, metal, plastic, cardboard and glass.
-Composting bins are available for all food waste and in the self-catering units we provide boxes for food waste for you then to transfer to composting bin near to the camping facilities building.
+Composting bins are available for all food waste and in the self-catering units we provide boxes for food waste for you then to transfer to our composting bin.
 We combine this with the grass clippings and other green waste to make a lovely compost which we can then use to feed the plants around the park.

 We also have a box in the entrance to the manor house where leaving guests can leave unwanted food or other useful items rather than throwing them away in the bins.
-You’d be amazed at what people want to throw away!
+You’d be amazed at what people leave behind!

 Having upgraded our camping facilities we have motion sensors for the lighting, PV panels providing electric in the building, sun tunnels, dual flush toilets, push button taps and showers.
 Outside we have landscaped the area creating a wildlife haven including our own Coronation street with a terraced row of nest boxes.